Splode/hackwild/_drafts/file-upload-live-image-preview.md

 fileInput.addEventListener('change', handleFileUpload, false)

-function handleFileUpload (e) {
+function handleFileUpload (inputEvent) {
-  console.log(this.files)
+  const input = inputEvent.target
+  console.log(input.files[0])
 }
 ```

 ## Using the FileReader Object

 If we take a look at the log output after choosing an image file at this point, we'll see that `this.files` contains a `FileList` object with an array of `File` objects (in this case, we'll only have 1 `File`).
-To read the data that the `File` represents and serve a preview of it, we'll need to use the `FileReader` constructor.
+To read the data that the `File` represents and serve a preview of it, we'll need to use the `FileReader` object.

 ### Loading the Image Preview